 Stay up to date with notifications in Tableau Mobile.
-You no longer need to rely on email for messages about sharing, @mentions, or important status updates.
-Now, you'll see notifications about these events right in the app.
+You no longer need to rely on email for messages about sharing, @mentions or important status updates.
+Now, you'll see notifications about these events directly in the app.
 For more information, see Check notifications.

-Organize your favorites.
-You can now drag and drop items in your favorites to put the most important content first.
-For more information, see Organize your favorites.
+Organise your favourites.
+You can now drag and drop items in your favourites to put the most important content first.
+For more information, see Organise your favourites.

 Transition from previews to the latest view faster.
 The latest view now loads automatically while you look at offline previews of your favorite views.
 Previously, you needed to select a button to load the view.
 For more information, see Interact with offline previews.

-To use Tableau Mobile, you must sign in to an account on either Tableau Server or Tableau Online.
-If you don't have an account, you can sign up for a trial of Tableau Online(Link opens in a new window).
+To use Tableau Mobile, you must sign in to an account on either Tableau Server or Tableau Cloud.
+If you don't have an account, you can sign up for a trial of Tableau Cloud(Link opens in a new window).

 Before you sign in, make sure you're connected to your corporate VPN, if necessary.
 If you experience repeated trouble signing in, contact your Tableau administrator.
 The way you authenticate can vary based on your Tableau environment.

 Using a web browser, visit your Tableau site.
-To determine whether you are using Tableau Server or Tableau Online, compare the URL in the address bar to the following examples.
+To determine whether you are using Tableau Server or Tableau Cloud, compare the URL in the address bar to the following examples.